 We are a biopharmaceutical company that develops novel drugs.
-Our lead drug candidate, REMOXY® (oxycodone) Extended-Release Capsules CII, is an extended-release oral formulation of oxycodone for the management of moderate-to-severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time.
+Our lead drug candidate, REMOXY[®] (oxycodone) Extended-Release Capsules CII, is an extended-release oral formulation of oxycodone for the management of moderate-to-severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time.
 We designed REMOXY to discourage common methods of tampering and misuse.
-REMOXY is being developed pursuant to the collaboration agreement and license agreement, or the Pfizer Agreements, between us and King Pharmaceuticals, Inc., a subsidiary of Pfizer, Inc., or Pfizer.
+REMOXY is being developed pursuant to the collaboration agreement and a license agreement, or the Pfizer Agreements between us and King Pharmaceuticals, Inc., a subsidiary of Pfizer, Inc., or Pfizer.
+On October 26, 2014, Pfizer provided us with written notice of termination of our Collaboration Agreement with Pfizer.
+See Note 9.
+Subsequent Events.